-To someone who perhaps has never given more thought to lighting than simply flicking on the light switch the options and choices can be a little overwhelming.
-The range of light fittings is huge and finding not only the right style but also the most suitable type of lighting for a room can be daunting.
+To someone who perhaps has never given more thought to lighting than merely flicking on the light switch the options and choices can be a little overwhelming.
+The range of light fittings is vast and finding not only the right style but also the most suitable type of lighting for a room can be daunting.

 Beginners Guide to Indoor Lighting